mayaCostantini/Automated-attestation-Covid19/README.md

 ## Requirements :

-This program was written on MacOS Catalina 10.15.1 with Visual Studio Code, using Python 3.7.6 and tested on a Lenovo Smart Clock with Google Assistant.
+This program was written on MacOS Catalina 10.15.1 with Visual Studio Code, using Python 3.7.6.
 To check your current version of Python, run `python --version` in your terminal.
 If pip is not already installed, run : `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` (for more information, see https://pypi.org/).

 Then :
 ```